Create Your Own Music Festival: An Engaging Supply and Demand Project for High School Students

 In this supply and demand project, students create their own Music Festival Lineup.

-Supply and Demand Project Overview
+Supply and Demand Project for High School Economics Students

 An image of a graphic organizer with text that says "give students a graphic organizer to keep track of their headliners."